|

 END

-Differences between Table controls based on a data file and populated programmatically Table control populated programmatically- The new colors in the Table control are preserved until they are changed again.
+Differences Table field linked to a data file/Table field populated programmatically Table control populated programmatically- The new colors in the Table control are preserved until they are changed again.

-- The color change associated with a line or cell is memorized: when the contents of the Table control are programmatically dequeued (vertically and horizontally), the color change associated with the line or cell remains "active".
+- The color change associated with a row or cell is memorized: when dequeuing (vertically and horizontally) the contents of the Table control, the color change associated with the row or cell remains "active".

-Table control based on a data file - The new colors in the Table control are preserved until they are changed again.
+Data-bound Table control - The new colors in the Table control are preserved until they are changed again.

 To preserve the new color, it must be called in the display process of a row in the Table control.